Intro-old

 Intro

-I was encouraged by several older artists to go to New York.
+In 1971, several older artists encouraged Robert to move to New York.

-The first trip was with a friend.
-I had sublet Manny Farber’s studio, and we were both doing some work for Jack Beal.
-I met Chuck Close, who was working on his first oversized portraits, one floor down from Beal’s loft.
-I was already impressed by Beal’s paintings from the ’60s, in which he combined figures and abstract elements into powerful and colorful statements.
+His first trip there was with a friend.
+During that time, he sublet the studio of Manny Farber, and both were doing some work for Jack Beal.
+While there, he met Chuck Close, who was working one floor below Beal’s loft on what would become his first oversized portraits.
+He was already deeply impressed by Beal’s paintings from the 1960s, in which figures and abstract elements were combined into powerful and vividly colored compositions.

-I began my journey into “realism” in 1976.
-On a trip east, I visited Beal at his upstate “farm,” where he had built a studio on the property to work on a huge project.
-On four 12′ x 12′ canvases, he was about to start a project commissioned by the GSA.
-Because of the bicentennial, a large number of artists had been given grants to make public art.
-His project was an allegorical history of labor in the United States, destined to hang in the Labor Building in Washington, DC.
-I ended up staying for a year, helping with the project.
+His exploration of realism began in earnest in 1976.
+On a trip east, he visited Beal at his upstate New York farm, where Beal had built a studio to undertake a major commission.
+He was preparing to begin work on four monumental canvases, each measuring 12 by 12 feet, commissioned by the General Services Administration.
+In celebration of the United States Bicentennial, a number of artists had received grants to produce public artworks.
+Beal’s project was an allegorical history of labor in the United States, intended for installation in the Department of Labor building in Washington, D.C.
+What began as a visit turned into a year-long stay, during which he assisted with the project.

 “ During the 1950’s, realism disappeared from critical consideration, only to re-emerge a decade later with Pop Art, Photo-Realism, Super-Realism and other styles loosely grouped under the category of New Realism.
 This exhibition of artworks from the Museum’s permanent collection, explores the diverse styles of Realism of the late 20th century.
 Included are works by Richard Estes, Philip Pearlstein, Andy Warhol, George Segal, Wayne Thiebaud, Richard Diebenkorn, Chuck Close, Robert Treloar, and other Artists. ”